scottishgovernment/tradingnation.mygov.scot/pages/country-profiles/usa.md

 ### Department for International Trade
-The Department for International Trade[title](https://www.example.com) can help Scottish businesses export to the USA.
+The [Department for International Trade](https://www.gov.uk/guidance/exporting-to-the-usa) can help Scottish businesses export to the USA.

 It has staff in the British Embassy in Washington and the British Consulates in: